Liu-Tianchi/SUV/README.md

   --model_path MODEL_PATH
                         the path of the model that you want to load --a_trade_off_flag A_TRADE_OFF_FLAG
-                        whether to activate a_trade_off function, if activate, it may cost more time before compute eer
+                        whether to activate a_trade_off, if activate, it may cost more time before compute eer

 ```